Otemba/paypal-to-eth/mining/README.md

 ![The tx](https://raw.githubusercontent.com/Otemba/paypal-to-eth/master/images/miningResult.png)
 Image: The transaction-id is the end result of the dialog.

-If you want more details that continue
+If you want more details that continue the ping-pong till you get the stable

 ## Staging the development process
 We suggest that you start in test mode on Ropsten and skip the slow PayPal dialog in stage one.
 You can control this with the json-element "test".
 When you are done and want to see the payment in practice, then please contact us for a sandbox and a production account with PayPal.
 The security concept of PayPal forces that you tell us from which server your customers will receive your pages.